aeternity/protocol/contracts/ring.md

   smart contract and consists of a list of types and functions that may or may not have a definition.
 A contract where all types and functions are defined is called a concrete contract.
 Only concrete contracts can be instantiated.
+(Used in a create contract transaction.)

-Previously we had a notion of contract type, which is now replaced by fully abstract contracts where no types or functions have definitions.
+- A contract can be abstract where no types or functions have definitions.
 Example:

 ```ocaml
 // An abstract contract